sachin2496/Aruco-marker/README.md

 We are registering objects using the camera sensors i.e, by using depth and rgb images .
 <br>
 ## Camera Pose estimation using multiple Aruco Markers
 We have a Rotating board in which 4 aruco marker are present in corners .
-Keep id of these markers different and dictionary same .
+Keep id of these markers different and dictionary same  and size being 8 cm .
 <br>
 <img  width="300" height="200" src="/rgb_0_00000.jpg"  >